Communism in Colombia

-The history of Socialism in Colombia goes back as far as the 1920s and has its roots in the ideas of the Russian October Revolution.
-Today guerrilla groups, self-proclaimed communists, state that they want to seize state power in Colombia by violent means, and organizations such as the National Liberation Army (ELN) continue their four decades old war with the United States-backed Colombian government.
+The history of Communism in Colombia goes back as far as the 1920s and has its roots in the ideas of the Russian October Revolution.
+Self-proclaimed communist guerrilla groups state that they want to seize state power in Colombia by violent means.
+Organizations such as the National Liberation Army (ELN) continue their four decades old war with the United States-backed Colombian government.